Mariners vs. Mets Player Props Betting Odds

 Crawford Stats

-- Crawford takes a three-game streak with at least one hit into this one.
-In his last five games he is batting .333 with two doubles, a home run, four walks and four RBI.
+- Crawford brings a four-game streak with at least one hit into this contest.
+In his last five games he is batting .278 with a double, two home runs, four walks and four RBI.

 Crawford Recent Games